Wild things: Why we need to get outside

 Staff and pupils spent three days working together enjoying the activities.
 The rivers were in spate and our intended source to mouth study didn’t quite happen, but fun was had and much learnt about collaboration, teamwork (including cleaning rooms and dishes) and our beautiful surroundings.
 I first visited The Towers in 2001 with a group from my previous school whilst establishing those outdoor education programmes alluded to earlier.
 The warmth of the welcome and quality of instruction provided by all staff at The Towers has not changed; the place continues to inspire and make one feel very much at home in the Welsh mountains.

-The Year 5 trip to The Towers is just one part of the outdoor learning package at Bradford Grammar School, which this Easter included a Duke if Edinburgh expedition to The Lakes, an exciting Junior Ski Trip, culturally enriching French Exchange and has seen our geographers and classicists marvel respectively at natural wonders in Iceland and antiquity in Sicily.
+The Year 5 trip to The Towers is just one part of the outdoor learning package at Bradford Grammar School, which this Easter included an exciting Junior Ski Trip, culturally enriching French Exchange and has seen our geographers and classicists marvel respectively at natural wonders in Iceland and antiquity in Sicily.
 Long may such opportunity, diversity and balance continue to characterise life both inside and outside of the classroom at BGS.

 Visit bradfordgrammar.com/happiness to find out more about enrichment and community outreach at BGS.